Weston-under-Redcastle: History

-Iron Age
+Ancient history

-Bury Walls, an Iron Age hillfort indicates the earliest known substantial occupation of the area.
+Bury Walls, an Iron Age hillfort, indicates the earliest known substantial occupation of the area.

-Roman

 The disputed remains of a Roman camp have been contended for the area, postulated to be the lost settlement of Rutunium.

 Medieval: the Audley family

 Weston-under-Redcastle was called Westune in the 1086 Domesday Book; it was included in the Hundred of Hodnet within the county of Shropshire.
 The village had 21 households (large for the time) with total tax value of 3 geld units.
 In 1066 the value to the lord was £3; in 1086 it was £2.
 The village contained 3 villagers, 9 smallholders, 8 slaves and 1 rider.
 Weston had 8 plough lands, 2 lord's plough teams and one men's plough team.
 In 1066 the lord was Edric the Wild, and in 1086 it was Ranulf Peverel.
 The fifteen Shropshire hundreds mentioned in the Domesday Survey were entirely rearranged in the 1100-1135 reign of King Henry I, and the Hundred of Hodnet was merged before 1203 into the Hundred of Bradford.
 When Bradford was divided, Weston was in North Bradford.